 Delicious specialty coffee requires excellence at every stage of the supply chain.
-And that means only coffee beans from the ripest of cherries should make it into the final product.
+And that means that only harvesting coffee beans from the ripest of cherries is essential.

 But there is more than one way to pick coffee cherries.
 Producers can hand pick cherries or mechanize their harvest, and their choice will impact on the coffee quality, cost of production, environmental, social impact, and more.